How-to

 - No code.
 A skill is a doc, not a script.
 Agents read it; humans read it; both follow it.

 - Cite surfaces.
-When a skill says “search the brain for X,” it should say “via
+When a skill says “search the memory for X,” it should say “via

 What skills shouldn’t do

-Section titled “What skills shouldn’t do”- Hardcode brain contents.
+Section titled “What skills shouldn’t do”- Hardcode memory contents.
 Skills don’t carry your data; they carry behavior.

 - Bypass the sensitivity contract.
 When a skill needs external research, it must transition the gap sensitivity tier explicitly.
 See Sensitivity contract.